 agentdoc push

-Now every AI tool (Claude Code, Cursor, Copilot) that reads your design.md generates UI that matches your system.
-And your team can update the design system on agentdocs — the changes flow to every repo.
+Now every AI tool (Claude Code, Cursor, Codex) that reads your design.md generates UI that matches your system.
+And your team can update the design system on AgentDoc — the changes flow to every repo.

 agent.md — Define your agent's behavior

-If you're building an AI-powered feature (chatbot, copilot, assistant), agent.md defines what it does and how it behaves.
+If you're building an AI-powered feature (chatbot, assistant, coding agent), agent.md defines what it does and how it behaves.

 Structure